gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 Use Index Templates to simplify creation of new indices with the desired settings and mappings.

+Use Index Aliases to:

+- Make it possible to change a mapping and reindex to a new index without changing your client, with no downtime.

+- Create filtered aliases to create a view to a subset of an index

+- Create aliases that point to multiple indices.

 ### AWS Recommendations

 The recommended AWS instance type is i3.2xlarge because it has locally attached 1900 GiB NVMe SSDs, which means the disk access will increase the overall ES performance.